Considering calling a recruiter to assist in your executive job search?

 If you’re an entrepreneurial leader, executive consultant, or career changer, a recruiter may believe you’re a great candidate, but they can still face an uphill battle convincing clients to interview you.

-Just like any job search tactic, a call to executive recruiters should be only one part of your strategy.
-Social media and in-person networking, a solid list and pitch to target employers, and conversations with hiring managers should be high on your list.
+Just like any job search tactic, a call to executive recruiters should be only ONE part of your strategy.
+Social media and in-person networking, a solid list and pitch to target employers, and conversations with key connections should be high on your list.

 2 – The recruiter wants to hear why you hate your job.